 Who says you can’t watch the Super Bowl while eating healthy!
 Chili is easy to make, can be made in large quantities and most importantly tastes delicious.
-I’ve make this chili vegetarian to cut out fat and calories but not the taste!
+I’ve made this chili vegetarian cutting out fat and calories but not the taste!
 Chipotle chiles in adobo give the chili just enough kick!

 2 tablespoons olive oil

 1 to 2 chipotle chilies in adobo, sauce, minced, Add two if you like your chili with a stronger kick!

 14.5 ounce can kidney beans, drained and rinsed